Rajasimhared/memory-game-2/README.md

-# memory-game-2

-This is a simple memory game with assembled one dimensional blocks that blink at a certain frequency starting with 1 and evaluates the memory of the user based on the selection.
+# Memory Game inspired by F1

+Inspired by the preparation games that F1 drivers play in order to improve their concentration, focus and coordination, I built this game containing one dimensional blocks.
+On start, player has to memorise the block blink sequence and select the sequence once the blinking stops.
+The score would go up and also the frequency of blinks would go up as the player succeeds.

+We show the score and high score on the top of the screen.

-It is hosted at http://memory-game-clicks.surge.sh
+It is hosted at https://memory-game-clicks.surge.sh